 If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from CommuniCare Advantage ISNP when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+You will automatically be disenrolled from CommuniCare Advantage Sapphire when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from CommuniCare Advantage ISNP when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
-Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this.
+You will automatically be disenrolled from CommuniCare Advantage Sapphire when your new plan's coverage begins.

+If you would like to switch This is what you should do: from our plan to: Original Medicare Send us a written request to disenroll.
+Contact without a separate Member Services if you need more information on Medicare prescription how to do this. drug plan.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY/TDD users should call 1-877-486-2048.
-You will be disenrolled from CommuniCare Advantage ISNP when your coverage in Original Medicare begins.
+You will be disenrolled from CommuniCare Advantage Sapphire when your coverage in Original Medicare begins.